Harold Ramirez Player Props: Rays vs. Reds

 Harold Ramirez At The Plate

-- Ramirez is hitting .333 with three doubles, three home runs and three walks.
+- Ramirez is batting .349 with three doubles, three home runs and three walks.

-- Ramirez will look to extend his four-game hitting streak.
-He's batting .389 during his last outings.
+- Ramirez is batting .474 during his last games and is riding a five-game hitting streak.

+- In eight of 13 games this season (61.5%) Ramirez has picked up a hit, and in five of those games he had more than one (38.5%).

-- In four games this year (33.3%), Ramirez has picked up an RBI, including two games with multiple runs batted in.
+- Ramirez has driven in a run in four games this year (30.8%), including two games with multiple runs batted in.

-- He has scored at least one run five times this season (41.7%), including one multi-run game.
+- He has scored at least once five times this year (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.